Superteams in the NBA: 2023–2025: Phoenix Suns

 The Phoenix Suns drafted Devin Booker as the 13th pick in the 2015 NBA draft.
 Before the 2020–21 NBA season, Phoenix acquired star point guard Chris Paul in a trade with the Oklahoma City Thunder.
 The addition of Paul not only ended their decade-long playoff drought, but also helped the team reach the NBA Finals for the first time since 1993, ultimately losing 4-2 to Giannis Antetokounmpo and the Milwaukee Bucks.
 The next year, the Suns achieved the best regular season record in franchise history at 64–18, but were unable to duplicate the prior year's playoff success, losing a 4-3 series against Luka Dončić and the Dallas Mavericks.
-In the following season, which included an ownership controversy that forced former owner Robert Sarver to sell the team to Mat Ishbia, the team acquired Kevin Durant in a trade at the 2023 trade deadline with the Brooklyn Nets, effectively creating their first rendition of a superteam.
+In the following season, during which an ownership controversy forced former owner Robert Sarver to sell the team, the team acquired Kevin Durant in a trade at the 2023 trade deadline with the Brooklyn Nets, effectively creating a superteam.
 Injuries limited Durant during the regular season and Paul during the postseason leading to the Suns finishing the season with a 4-2 series loss to the eventual champion Denver Nuggets in the second round.
 As a result, the Suns fired head coach Monty Williams and replaced him with Frank Vogel.
 In the aftermath of their first year as a superteam, the Suns traded Paul to the Washington Wizards on June 24, 2023 in order to acquire Bradley Beal.
 In a rocky first season with Beal, the Suns earned the #6 seed in the Western Conference at 49–33 before losing in the first round to the Minnesota Timberwolves in a four game sweep.
 This led to the Suns firing Vogel after only one season with the team and hiring the head coach that had originally beaten them in the 2021 Finals, Mike Budenholzer.
-The second season of the high-scoring threat experiment of Durant, Booker and Beal got off to a great start as they were 8-1 after 9 games.
-But after losing Durant to injury for seven games they fell to 9-7.
-By the time Durant returned, Phoenix had steadied the ship but never managed to return to their pre-Durant injury form.
-They sat at a 25-22 record on February 1st of 2025.
-As the trade deadline approached, trade rumors surrounded Durant and the locker room was reported as being "toxic".
-The Suns finished the season 36-46 and 11th in the Western Conference standings as all signs pointed to Durant and the Suns moving on from each other in the summer.
+The Suns finished the next season 36-46 and 11th in the Western Conference, missing the playoffs entirely.
 Mike Budenholzer was fired on April 14th, marking back-to-back seasons when their head coach lasted one year (and the fourth time in the last seven seasons).
-Kevin Durant was officially traded to the Houston Rockets on July 6th and Bradley Beal agreed on a contract buyout with the Suns on July 16th, officially ending the 'Big 3' era in Phoenix.
+Kevin Durant was officially traded to the Houston Rockets on July 6th and Bradley Beal agreed on a contract buyout with the Suns on July 16th, ending the 'Big 3' era in Phoenix.